To run a successful Forex business, you'll need to have a realistic understanding of what it is, and what it isn't.

 Even with a $10,000 account, you won't be making more than a few hundred dollars per month on average (if you're doing things properly).

-This means that unless you can afford a $100,000 account, the only two ways to make decent money in this business is to (1) take on investors or to (2) rent out your trading abilities.
+This means that unless you can afford a $100,000 account, the only two ways to make decent money in this business is to (1) take on investors or to (2) offer a trading service.

 We'll talk more about these two paths in the next section.